Foundation-Devices/foundation-ur-py/README.md

 python test.py
 ```

+Ensure that you add new unit tests for new or modified functionality.

 ## Origin, Authors, Copyright & Licenses

-Unless otherwise noted (either in this [/README.md](./README.md) or in the file's header comments) the contents of this repository are Copyright © 2020 by Foundation Devices Inc., and are [licensed](./LICENSE) under the [TBD](http://tbd).
+Unless otherwise noted (either in this [/README.md](./README.md) or in the file's header comments) the contents of this repository are Copyright © 2020 Foundation Devices, Inc., and are [licensed](./LICENSE) under the [spdx:BSD-2-Clause Plus Patent License](https://spdx.org/licenses/BSD-2-Clause-Patent.html).

-This code is a Python portof the original C++ reference implementation by Blockchain Commons.
+This code is a Python port of the original C++ reference implementation by Blockchain Commons.
 See
 [Blockchain Commons UR Library](https://github.com/BlockchainCommons/bc-ur) for the original version.

 ### Dependencies